nmfs-opensci/10-26-21-508-Compliance/README.md

 Here are some workflows that different people talked about

-1. Build reports in R Markdown to PDF or Word.
+1. Build reports in R Markdown to Word
 2. Change colors for 508 compliance. viridis palette was commonly used nmfs-palette is also 508 compliant.
-3. Post-processing to add alt-text.
+3. Post-processing in Word to add alt-text.
 4. Check output for accessibility (see links).
+5. Save from Word to PDF. **Make sure to use the 'optimize for accessibility' option when you save** otherwise the alt-text won't be captured and the text to speech can get garbled.

 Kelli's Workflow for assessment reports to PDF

 * Relies on a template from which all reports are derived  www.github.com/nwfsc-assess/sa4ss

-## Emily Workflow
+Emily's Workflow

-R package to Word.
+* R package to Word.
 Post-processing of alt-text in Word.